Advanced Research and Writing Requirement

 Permission and Credits

 ARW papers are usually written under the supervision of a full-time faculty member.
-Supervision by an adjunct faculty member is permitted only if the paper is completed as part of an ARW-designated course taught by that adjunct faculty member or, in rare circumstances, if the paper is completed as part of an Independent Research Project.
+Supervision by an adjunct faculty member is permitted only if the paper is completed as part of an ARW-designated seminar taught by that adjunct faculty member.

-Some courses are designated by the Curriculum Committee as satisfying the ARW requirement.
-Because of the intensive work required between class sessions, three-credit ARW courses meet for a minimum of 110 instructional minutes per week during a thirteen-week semester or an equivalent amount of time spread over a different period.
-Students who wish to take the course without fulfilling the ARW requirement and students who have fulfilled the ARW requirement and choose not to write an additional long paper in the course will register for two credits, rather than three.
+Some courses are designated by the Curriculum Committee as having an option to satisfy the ARW requirement every time it’s offered.
+Because of the intensive work required between class sessions, three-credit ARW seminars meet for a minimum of 110 instructional minutes per week during a thirteen-week semester or an equivalent amount of time spread over a different period.
+Students who wish to take the seminar without fulfilling the ARW requirement and students who have fulfilled the ARW requirement and choose not to write an additional long paper in the seminar will register for two credits, rather than three.
 Students who wish to fulfill the ARW requirement and students who have already satisfied the requirement but wish to write another long paper in the course will register for three credits.
-A student who wishes to change the number of registered credits for an ARW-designated course (i.e., from two to three or from three to two) must follow the course add/drop procedures outlined in Academic Rule 1.7 of the Catalog.
-In any event, a student who does not write a long paper in an ARW-designated course will not receive three credits for the course.
+A student who wishes to change the number of registered credits for an ARW-designated seminar (i.e., from two to three or from three to two) must follow the course add/drop procedures outlined in Academic Rule 1.7 of the Catalog.
+In any event, a student who does not write a long paper in an ARW-designated seminar will not receive three credits for the seminar.

 Papers written for law review or journal articles require the advance permission of the journal’s Editorial Board, in addition to approval of a supervising professor.
 Such a paper receives the credit normally associated with journal service.